50+ Bollywood Farewell Songs In Hindi

 Lyrics: Mehboob

-The soothing voice behind Yaaron, Ajab Si, Alvida, O Meri Jaan, KK has had some amazing songs over the years none more melodious than Pyaar Ke Pal.
-Lesie Lewis’ music combined with Mehboob’s lyrics take KK’s voice to a whole new level instantly taking you down the memory lane of those good old days.
+The soothing voice behind Yaaron, Ajab Si, Alvida, O Meri Jaan, KK has had some amazing songs over the years, none more melodious than Pyaar Ke Pal.
+Lesie Lewis’ music combined with Mehboob’s lyrics takes KK’s voice to a whole new level, instantly taking you down the memory lane of those good old days.

 8. Alvida (अलविदा)